sendelivery/websocket-chat/README.md

 Once all dependencies have been installed, you can start a local server or join a local server as a client.

 ### Start a local server

+> Make sure Redis Stack is running on `localhost:6379`.

 ```sh
 python -m server